 Internships, special topics, and/or applied research projects are available for every major.
 Internships are especially encouraged-- and are open to students who have completed at least three upper-division courses in the major and have a cumulative grade point average of 2.75.
 Internships are short-term positions with local governments or agencies or nonprofit organizations where students carry out projects related to their academic interests and skills.
 In addition to obtaining valuable experience, students enhance their prospects for future employment and graduate school.
 The internship coordinator for the department can prepare you for an internship experience.
 You may also want to pick up the student guide for internships in the main office.

-The Career Counseling and Placement Office can assist you in locating information about career opportunities and in developing a resume.
+The Career Services in Student Services 1600 can assist you in locating information about career opportunities and in developing a resume.
 Recent graduates with a degree in Public Administration have found a diversity of positions in local and state government, nonprofit organizations, and private industry.

 Every effort is made by Public Administration faculty advisers to design a course of study for each student that is tailored to individual needs and interests, including internships where appropriate.
 This brochure should answer most of your questions about the major.
 If you are interested in a major or minor in Public Administration, contact the faculty adviser or the chair of Public and Environmental Affairs to discuss a program of study and to complete an Academic Plan Form.
 You might also want to explore the PEA department home page for information about internships, course syllabi, faculty, and other pertinent topics.